mythril-forge/homebrew-spells/spells/level-1/arcane-weapon.md

 **Range:** self

-**Tags:** verbal, somatic, concentration
+**Tags:** verbal, somatic, material

+**Material Components:** a weapon

 ---

 ## Description
-You channel arcane energy from the elements.
-Choose one damage type: Fire, Cold or Lightning.
+You channel arcane energy into one weapon that you're holding, and choose one damage type: acid, cold, fire, force, lightning or thunder.
 Until the spell ends, your weapon attacks are considered magical, and deal an extra `1d6` damage of the chosen type on a hit.

 ---